Kray-G/kinx/docs/spec/statement/expression/logical_undef.md

 Compared to that, whe using `??` and LHS is `null`, the RHS will be evaluated.

-The `false` meaning is wider than undefined/null, that is why the `??` is very useful especially when you destingish between 0 and `null`.
+The `false` meaning is wider than undefined/null, that is why the `??` is very useful especially when you distinguish between 0 and `null`.

 ```javascript
 var b = a ??
 0; // initializing 0 when a is uninitialized.